Material flow accounts

 Physical imports and exports

-With 1.3 tonnes per capita, the EU-27's mass weight of exports was considerably lower than that of its imports (3.2 tonnes per capita).
+With 1.3 tonnes per capita, the EU-27's mass weight of exports was considerably lower than that of its imports (3.1 tonnes per capita).
 Another obvious pattern is that, until 2008, the trade components (physical imports and exports) increased whilst the domestic extraction remained more or less at the same level (see Figure 2).
 This indicates that the supply and use of materials has become increasingly interwoven with the global economy.
 During the crisis year of 2009, both physical imports and domestic extraction plunged, while physical exports only dropped slightly.
-Since 2009, physical exports increased more substantially than physical imports.
+Since 2009, physical exports increased substantially whereas physical imports remained more or less stable.
 For more information, see Physical imports and exports.

 The development of the EU’s resource productivity has not been steady over time.
 This is at least partly due to the fact that 2009 was a year of economic recession (see Figure 3).
 After a constant increase between 2000 and 2003, resource productivity dropped in 2004.
 From there, it continued to grow regularly until 2008, before leaping from 1.47 to 1.66 EUR/kg from 2008 to 2010.
 The 2009 economic crisis affected the material intensive manufacturing and construction industries much more than the services industries.
 The DMC declined by 14 % between 2008 and 2010, i.e. dropping much more than GDP (see Figure 3).
 This decline was mainly determined by bulk materials such as construction and energy materials.
 For a more detailed analysis of the EU's resource productivity, see Resource productivity statistics.